East Asia–United States relations: 1905 Chinese boycott

-Historical vs. Contemporary Perceptions of U.S. Military Presence in E. Asian Host Countries: South Korea, Japan, and the Philippines
+Historical vs. contemporary perceptions of US military presence in East Asian host countries: South Korea, Japan, and the Philippines

 Historically, public perceptions of the U.S. military presence in East Asia have been shaped by both security concerns and legacies of colonialism and foreign domination.
 Following World War II and during the Cold War, the U.S. established a significant military footprint in Japan, South Korea, and the Philippines, positioning itself as a guarantor of regional security against communist expansion.
 In Japan, many initially accepted the U.S. presence as a necessity in the post-war recovery period, particularly amid Cold War tensions.
 However, this acceptance was complicated by anti-base sentiments in places like Okinawa, where the disproportionate concentration of U.S. bases bred deep resentment.
 In the Philippines, the presence of U.S. military bases like Clark Air Base and Subic Bay became symbolic of continued American influence long after independence, sparking nationalist opposition that culminated in the Philippine Senate’s 1991 decision to shut them down.
 Meanwhile, in South Korea, the perception of the U.S. military shifted from gratitude during the Korean War to a more ambivalent stance as the country democratized and civil society grew more vocal.

 In recent years, evolving geopolitical tensions have reshaped public opinion across the region.
 The rise of China’s People’s Liberation Army and increased aggression from North Korea have contributed to consistently high levels of support for maintaining U.S. military presence in East Asia.
 Nevertheless, this general support masks a more complex reality: each country also experiences strong domestic opposition to U.S. bases, often rooted in concerns about sovereignty, environmental degradation, and social justice.